Twometer/twometer-vr/TVR.Driver/README.md

 # Driver
-The TwometerVR driver that routes the controllers' input to SteamVR.
+This is the driver that registers the TwometerVR controllers with SteamVR, routes the inputs accordingly and provides the binding UI in Steam.

 ## Installing
-Download the TwometerVR package from GitHub Downloads.
-In the `drivers` folder (or the drivers folder in this repository), run `Install.ps1`.
+The driver is automatically installed with the main installation package.
+If you want to build and install it yourself, see the next section.

 ## Building from Source
-The driver is written with CLion as an IDE, but you should be able to use any other IDE that can read CMake projects.
+I wrote this driver using the CLion IDE, so that's the used project format.
+However, as it is basically CMake underneath, you should be able to use any IDE (or just CMake itself).
+Just make sure that you cloned all submodules, so that you have the `lib/openvr` library which is required in order to build the driver.

-The CMake project is configured so that it outputs the correct `driver_tvr.dll` file.
+SteamVR expects a driver file that has a special naming format.
+The CMake project is configured so that it automatically builds the correct `driver_vr.dll` file.
+Before installing the driver, copy it to `.\drivers\tvr\bin\win64\driver_tvr.dll` in this folder.

-To make use of this file, copy it to `drivers\tvr\bin\win64\driver_tvr.dll` and run `Install.ps1` or `Reinstall.ps1`, depending on whether you already registered it with SteamVR.
+Now, we can install the driver: The `drivers` folder contains the required folder structure for SteamVR.
+Just run `Install.ps1`, and when starting SteamVR the next time you should be able to use the TwometerVR controllers.
+If you changed something and want to deregister and reregister the driver file quickly, use `Reinstall.ps1` to update all changes, if required.

-> Note: Supports only Windows.
-Tested and working on MinGW/gcc.
+> Note: Currently only supports Windows.
+Tested on MinGW/gcc.